Complexity of syntactical tree fragments of Independence-Friendly logic

 In this proof we used the restriction that each clause contain at least one literal; eliminating such restriction on the class of structures would require the usage of an extra existential quantifier (independent of $x$) in each disjunct; the resulting tree would be an extension of the one considered, and (because of the right disjunct) either signalling or a Henkin tree.
-The result above, in any case proves that the model checking problem for the tree C2 is (modulo Cobham's thesis) unfeasible on all structures: indeed, the sentence above defines the NP-complete problem ``M is in SAT or M is not the encoding of an instance of SAT''.
+In any case, as before, also this variant of SAT is NP-complete.
 So:

 \begin{cor} The coordinated tree C2 (and any tree extending it) is NP-complete. \end{cor}